ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

 {% endhighlight %}

-As a result the effect is only 0.02, but the null hypothesis is rejected in approximately 22% of the experiments.
-This means 22% of the time we would find a significant result that would cause us to reject the null hypothesis, but knowing the data a priori, we know that the effect is neglibable and there is most likely no real difference between the two groups.
+As a result the effect is only 0.02, but the null hypothesis is rejected in 23% of the experiments.
+This means 23% of the time we would find a significant result that would cause us to reject the null hypothesis, but knowing the data a priori, we know that the effect is negligible and there is most likely no real difference between the two groups.

-If we use the same means and standard deviation and adjust to a smaller sample size, 80, we see the null hypothesis is only rejected 5% of the time.
+If we use the same means and standard deviation and adjust to a smaller sample size, 80, we see the null hypothesis is only rejected 5.6% of the time.

 {% highlight R %}
 n <- 80